tribixbite/awesome/README.md

 *   [refreshdotdev/web-eval-agent](https://github.com/refreshdotdev/web-eval-agent) - An MCP server that autonomously evaluates web applications.
 *   [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui) - AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 *   [agno-agi/agent-api](https://github.com/agno-agi/agent-api) - A minimal, open-source setup for serving Agents using FastAPI and Postgres.
 Built for speed, clarity, and dev happiness.
 *   [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
-With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes to hours.
+With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of tasks that could take minutes to hours.
 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.
 *   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀